statmike/vertex-ai-mlops/IDE/readme.md

 # /IDE/readme.md

 How do you want to work?
 What is your development workflow?

+Regardless of the answer, Vertex AI and Google Cloud make it possible to configure the workflow you are seeking.

 **IDE** The core point where "work" happens in is the box on the screen!